-(2) Awards granted under the Restated 2013 Plan to our non-employee directors are discretionary and are not subject to set benefits or amounts under the terms of the Restated 2013 Plan.
-However, pursuant to our current compensation program for non-employee directors, each of our current non-employee directors annually is eligible to receive an annual option grant to purchase 20,000 shares of common stock per year ("Annual Grant").
-The aggregate number of shares subject to such Annual Grants that will automatically be granted to all of our current directors who are not executive officers as a group will be 120,000 shares each year.
+No awards that may be made under the Amended 2013 Plan to any of the named executive officers are currently determinable, as there are no guaranteed or contractually required awards.
+Future grants to the named executive officers are subject to approval of our Board or the applicable committee.
+However, pursuant to our current compensation program for non-employee directors, each of our current non-employee directors annually is eligible to receive an annual option grant to purchase 12,500 shares of common stock per year, or Annual Grant.
+The aggregate number of shares subject to such Annual Grants that will automatically be granted to all of our current directors who are not executive officers as a group will be 62,500 shares each year.
 For additional information regarding our current compensation program for non-employee directors, please see "Director Compensation-Non-Employee Director Compensation Policy."

-2013 Plan Benefits
+Plan Benefits

-The following table sets forth, for each of the individuals and groups indicated, the number of shares of our common stock subject to awards granted (even if not currently outstanding) under the 2013 Plan since its original effectiveness and through April 17, 2020.
+The following table shows, for each of the named executive officers and the various groups indicated below, the total number of shares of our common stock subject to stock awards that have been granted (even if not currently outstanding) under the 2013 Plan since it became effective through December 31, 2022: